 Freedom is the absence of coercion.

-It simply means that you are left alone.
+Freedom simply means that you are left alone.

 The thing that distinguishes the free person from the unfree person is voluntary action versus action that is compelled.

-The difficult thing for many people to accept or grasp about freedom is that it doesn’t actually guarantee much of anything.
+The difficult thing for many people to grasp and accept about freedom is that it doesn’t actually guarantee much of anything.
 It doesn’t guarantee success or happiness, or shelter, or a certain income, or food, or healthcare, or a “level playing field,” or a level training field, or anything else that must ultimately derive from the production or labor of others.
 Freedom means only that you are free to pursue these things and that if you achieve them, they are yours unalienably, which in turns means: they cannot be taken, transferred, revoked, or made alien.